 Answer #2: How Many Spark Plugs Does A Diesel Have?

 Another way to look at the “How many spark plugs does a diesel have?” question is to compare spark plugs to glow plugs.
 They’re different but serve a similar function of helping to burn fuel.
-If you look at the similarities, then the answer is one per cylinder.
+If you look at the similarities, the answer is one per cylinder.
 Most diesel engines have one glow plug per engine cylinder.
 A four-cylinder Diesel engine will have four glow plugs, for example.

 8 QUESTIONS TO ASK WHEN BUYING A USED CAR